 Avoid Tutorial Calamity

 Have you ever watched a how-to video on something, and it made you feel like accomplishing this task will be easy.
-As you follow along, doing exactly what the video says, and getting decent results, it can be easy to mistake this as your own skill level.
+As you follow along, do exactly what the video says, and get decent results, it can be easy to mistake this as your own skill level.
 Being guided and independently doing a task are two very different things.